spree/spree/guides/content/developer/core/orders.md

 ## The Order State Machine

 Orders flow through a state machine, beginning at a `cart` state and ending up at a `complete` state.
-The intermediary states can be configured using the <%= link_to "Checkout Flow API", :checkout %>.
+The intermediary states can be configured using the [Checkout Flow API](checkout).

 The default states are as follows: